pnmrvvtl/shop-clone/server/README.md

-Server for shop application by @pnmrvvtl
+Server for shop application by @pnmrvvtl with nest.js, prisma.js and postgres